deathtothecorporation/plunder-docs/sire/advanced.md

 ## Types

 Sire _sort of_ has types at the moment.
-This system will significantly change for the better in the future, but as a beginner we suggest you just sort of ignore types for now.
+This system will significantly change for the better in the future, but as a beginner we suggest you just ignore types for now.
 That said, you should at least be familiar with the syntax.

 ```sire
 > Bar > Bar > Nat > Bit